hayeah/sike-react-course/js-bling-bling/_index.md

 The [Ease Visualizer](http://greensock.com/ease-visualizer) is a great tool to experiment with the different easing functions that are included in GreenSock.

-<video src="gsap-visualizer.mp4" controls></video>
+<video src="gsap-visualizer.mp4" controls="true"></video>

 You might notice that the yoyo animation is a bit jerky at the start of the animation (near the left).
-For a looping animation, easeInOut is a better easing type.
+This is because of the default easeOut setting.
+For a looping animation, easeInOut would seem more natural.

 <cn>